matfantinel/fantinel.dev/cms/articles/2023-09-10-automatically-manage-node-versions.md

 ---
+tags: []
+type: Article
+title: How to automatically manage Node versions
 slug: automatically-manage-node-versions
-title: How to automatically manage Node versions
+excerpt: >-
-excerpt: Tired of manually switching Node versions for different projects?
+  Tired of manually switching Node versions for different projects?
 Discover how to automate the process using nvm.
-coverImage: /posts/automatically-manage-node-versions/Cover.png
+coverImage: /images/posts/automatically-manage-node-versions/Cover.png
-coverImageAlt: ""
+coverImageAlt: ''
 showImage: true
-socialImage: ""
+socialImage: ''
-date: 2023-09-10T17:26:42.316Z
-updated: null
 hidden: false
-tags: []
 categories:
   - Dev
-type: Article
+date: 2023-09-10T17:26:42.316Z
+updated: 1970-01-01T00:00:00.000Z
 ---

 If you're like me, you're constantly jumping between projects, and often those projects need different versions of NodeJS.
 Ideally, all of them would be using (or compatible with) the latest version, but in reality a lot of those projects are old and you just don't have the time to update them and make sure all dependencies play nice.